Sher-Chowdhury/codingbee_content/_posts/2018-08-12-comparison-between-ansible-and-puppet.md

 	<li>puppet code is written in it's own custom language, i.e. Domain specific   Language (DSL).
 However ansible code is written in yaml syntax.</li>
 </ul>

-This is just a quick summary of the two tools....
+This is just a quick summary of the two tools........